miguel12345/ck3_mod_dynastic_relations/README.md

 # Changelog

+## v1.2

+* Improved performance and reduced memory usage.
+* Actions will only have a dynastic relation impact if both participants are inside the diplomatic range of the player (this, by itself, reduces drastically the total number of dynastic relations)
+* Fixed issues with dynastic relation GUI not being properly updated in the character window
+* Fixed issues with dynastic relation GUI not being properly updated in the dynasty view

 ## v1.1

 * Dynastic relation impact of granting titles is now taking into account the number and tier of granted titles.